top of page

 He could still hear her laughter echoing in his head—raw, real, unstoppable.
 Like wind through the wheat fields.
 Like a heartbeat skipping tracks.

 He’d turned toward her, brushing a strand of hair from her eyes.
 “You,” he said.
-“You are, mine would be you.”
+“You are my all-time high, mine would be you.”

 She laughed like she didn’t believe it.
 But she kissed him like she did.

 Back then, love was easy.
-It was tangled sheets and Marlboro Reds.
+It was tangled sheets and cold drinks.
 It was backroad flying, sunroof open, music too loud.
 They made up songs, butchered lyrics, danced barefoot in gas station parking lots.
 Every moment was a memory in the making.

 His favorite one?
 That stormy August night when they made love for the first time, in the hayloft of his uncle’s barn, while the rain played drums on the tin roof.
-She cried afterward.
+She cried a little afterward.
 Said no one had ever seen her like that before.
-And he’d whispered, “No one’s ever loved you like I will.”
+And he’d whispered, “No one will ever love you like I will.”

 And for a while, it was true.

-College came calling for June—NYU, a full scholarship.
+College came calling for June—USC, a full scholarship.
 John got the call from his father, said he needed help with the farm.
-So, while she boarded a plane to New York City, he picked up a shovel and planted roots he never wanted.
+So, while she boarded a plane to Los Angeles, he picked up a shovel and planted roots he never wanted.

 They tried to make it work.
 Letters, then phone calls.
-Then just silence.
+Then eventually silence.

 One day, she stopped writing.
 Then she stopped calling.
 And just like that, she was gone.

 He didn’t blame her.
-She’d been born to fly.
+She’d been born to fly away.
 He’d just hoped she might’ve carried him with her.

 Years passed.